burakkgunduzz/draw-line-connect/README.md

 #### Can I use it in frameworks such as React?

-Yes you can, since it is a regular JavaScript function you can use it in your components or in a useEffect to manipulate your page
+No you can not.
+Right now it only works in vanilla JavaScript projects but soon there will be a React-compatible version of this package.

 ## Screenshots